 You’ve made a home for yourself.
-(Nicely done!)
+Nicely done!
 Naturally you want to protect where you live – and the things you love.
-But keep in mind that not all Homeowners policies are equal.
+(We can help with that when you're ready.)
+But keep in mind that not all homeowners policies are equal.

 First of all, affordability is important!
 But so is heading off the less-than-pleasant surprise of paying a big bill out of pocket if you aren’t properly covered for something important.
 So instead of just comparing costs when you talk to your agent or broker, you may want to ask a few other questions to understand your policy’s total value.

 These three should help you sort out apples from oranges (and maybe avoid an occasional lemon):

 If a fire or other disaster comes along, will your coverage be enough to replace everything?
 It depends on whether your home is valued at Replacement Cost or Actual Cash Value.